benslack19/benslack19.github.io/_projects/predicting_states_sc_analysis.md

     See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy from ipykernel import kernelapp as app
+    /Users/lacar/anaconda/lib/python3.5/site-packages/pandas/core/indexing.py:357: SettingWithCopyWarning:
+    A value is trying to be set on a copy of a slice from a DataFrame.
+    Try using .loc[row_indexer,col_indexer] = value instead

+    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy self.obj[key] = _infer_fill_value(value)
     /Users/lacar/anaconda/lib/python3.5/site-packages/pandas/core/indexing.py:537: SettingWithCopyWarning:
     A value is trying to be set on a copy of a slice from a DataFrame.
     Try using .loc[row_indexer,col_indexer] = value instead